 This Code outlines the conduct expected of all members to ensure that as an organization, each and every one of us provides the very best of ourselves, not only on behalf of the unit as representatives, but also that we fulfill a fundamental duty to act appropriately towards each other as we work together to further the aims of the CVSDU.
 (Code of Conduct).

-The CVSDU trains all dog teams in accordance with the Assistance Dog International Standard.
+The CVSDU trains all dog teams in accordance with the BC Guide Dog / Service Dog Standard.
 As such, all members must complete service dog handler training as set out in the CVSDU Service Dog Training and Qualifications Standards.
 All programmed unit training is provided at no cost to the member; however, the member must attend all scheduled sessions.
 A dog and CVSDU vest are also provided at no cost, but remain the property of the unit throughout as ownership is not transferred to the member.